ArcticSnow/TopoPyScale_Documentation/docs/06_examples.md

 # Downscaling routine
 mp.downscale_climate()

-# Export in Cryogrid format
-mp.to_cryogrid()
 ```

 ## Davos, Switzerland

 This example demonstrate `TopoPyScale` for the area of Davos.
-It downscales climate, and perform simulation with the snow model FSM.
+It downscales climate, and performs simulation with the snow model [FSM](https://github.com/RichardEssery/FSM/tree/master).

 ### Site Description
 Davos is located in South-Eastern Switzerland.